apollyon-international/Discord-Anti-Raid/README.md

 In addition, we raid servers and user bases of known and confirmed raiders, ourselves and with our partners and donors, to end the problem at the source.
 Say no more to ceaseless nuisance.
+Apollyon International Raiding Association has now, however, gone corrupt.
-Say hello to Apollyon International Raiding Services.
+Say hello to its friendly successor, the further dedicated Anti-Raid Cryptic Hash Services.
+We will end the corruptions of AIRA, and fulfill its original purpose; what is now the purpose of ARCHS.